vijaylpersad/how-to-build-node-project/README.md

 - optional: create new repo in github
 - create new project mkdir in terminal
 - touch js file
+- npm init
 - cd in and code .
-- npm init in terminal
+- .gitignore
+- use npm site to install code with command locally
 - require the npm you want to import in js file
-- use npm site to install code with command locally
 - tinker with it
 - nodemon to run it live
 - ctrl c to stop it